France's Danone to buy New Zealand milk powder plant

 "It will also add an infant formula blending and packing facility to Nutricia's existing operations platform."

 Danone will buy Gardians' drying plant in New Zealand's South Island together with Gardians' contract with its milk supplier.
-The capacity of around 20,000 metric tonnes of powder roughly matches that of Nutricia's North Island plant.
+The capacity of around 20,000 metric tons (1.1023 tons) of powder roughly matches that of Nutricia's North Island plant.

 The South Island plant will produce Danone's Karicare and Aptamil brands, which are sold in New Zealand and exported to Australia, Hong Kong, Taiwan and China, Nutricia said.